builtforzero/bfz-starter-project/README.md

 **More Details: What are we doing here?**

 1. **`yarn init`:** Initializes the Yarn package manager.
 This adds several new folders and files to your project, out of which you will only need to directly change the `package.json` file.
+(The terminal will prompt you with questions to help you edit that file - see example [here](https://classic.yarnpkg.com/en/docs/cli/init/).)

     - **`package.json`** is your **project manifest**; aka a record of the dependencies and scripts needed to run your code.
     - **`yarn.lock`** and **`node_modules`** are files that store and manage your project's dependencies. *You don't need to touch these files!*